ivan-usov-org/bec/docs/source/developer/external_sources.md

 # prepare the message
 msg = messages.FileMessage(file_path="/path/to/file.h5", done=False)

-# send the message using the scanID and a user-friendly but unique name to describe the source (e.g. "eiger")
+# send the message using the scan_id and a user-friendly but unique name to describe the source (e.g. "eiger")
 producer.set_and_publish(
-    MessageEndpoints.public_file(scanID, "eiger"),
+    MessageEndpoints.public_file(scan_id, "eiger"),
     msg,
 )
 ```